Cristhan11/Parental_Wifi/docs/DOMAIN_BLOCKING_TESTING_GUIDE.md

 **Objective:** Verify that app-level blocking blocks main domain + all related domains.

+**Status:** ✅ Tested and Working (December 8, 2025)

+**Note:** This test was successfully completed.
+The system correctly blocks all related domains for app-level blocking, effectively preventing the Facebook app from functioning.

 ### Step 1: Create App Block

 1. Navigate to: `http://[PI_IP]/blocked-websites/create`